 A record of incomings and outgoings is kept and appears annually in an appended statement of accounts.

-The amount of annual subscriptions is determined by the International Bureau.
+The amount of annual membership fees is determined by the International Bureau.

 APPLICATION: ARTICLE R5 OF THE INTERNAL REGULATIONS